ymzayek/yeastcells-detection-maskrcnn/README.md

 <br>

-We further quantitatively evaluated our segmentation performance based on IOU compared to YeaZ using publicly available annotated ground truth data set from the YeaZ group.
+We further quantitatively evaluated our segmentation accuracy based on IOU and compared it to YeaZ using publicly available annotated ground truth data from the YeaZ group.

 <table>
   <tr>